uijl/uijl.github.com_blog/content/posts/short-.com-domain-registrations.md

 ### Cumulative registrations

 Given that it took over two and a half years to register the first twenty domain names, it is interesting to see how the cumulative number of registrations has developed over time.
 From registration number 1 to registration number 18,252.
 This is visualized in the image below, the solid lines shows the total number of registrations at any given time.
-The two blue dots represent registration number 1,000 and registration number 17,252: mark the end of the first thousand registrations and the marking the start of the last thousand registrations.
+The two blue dots represent registration number 1,000 and registration number 17,252: marking the end of the first thousand registrations and the marking the start of the last thousand registrations.

 It took approximately 9 years to register the first 5% of all domains, 9 more years to register 90% of the total population and finally another 9 years for the remaining 5%.